Flying to Hawaii, A Guide

 Flights to Kauai

-If you’re flying to Kauai, you’ll almost certainly fly into the Lihue Airport on East Kauai.
+If you’re flying to Kauai, you’ll fly into the Lihue Airport.
 Tickets prices to Kauai can vary a lot, so be sure to keep an eye out for the prime booking window.
 Flights to Kauai almost always route through Honolulu, but there are some more expensive flights directly to the island.

 Hawaii Inter-Island Flights

 Island hopping is a great way to get to know more of Hawaii.
-Whether you live in Hawaii and want a quick getaway or you’re looking to spend a day of your vacation, you’ll find that inter-island flights are often quite affordable.
+Whether you live in Hawaii and want a quick getaway or you’re looking to visit multiple islands on your vacation, you’ll find that inter-island flights are often quite affordable.

 Cheap Inter-Island Flights